aosabook/500lines/modeller/chapter.md

 Most of the setup and interfacting with OpenGL is found in the viewer.py file.

 ### Linear algebra (TODO)
+#### Matrix arithmetic (TODO: is this necessary?)
+ * what is a matrix?
+ * what is a projection matrix?
+ * what is a ModelView matrix?
+ * The 4th vector element to distinguish points from vectors

 The purposes of the ModelView and Projection matrices can be understood with some basic linear algebra.
 Detailed explanations can be found here: (TODO!!!).

 TODO: Should we put some linear algebra here?
 This topic is covered in every OpenGL tutorial, but it will be unfamiliar to many people.
 I'm not sure if it's best to redirect to another tutorial,